ray-project/ray/doc/source/ray-air/predictors.rst

            You can also use any of the out-of-the-box preprocessors instead of implementing your own: :ref:`air-preprocessor-ref`.
         2. Create a :class:`~ray.train.batch_predictor.BatchPredictor` from your
            checkpoint.
-        3. Read sample images into a :class:`~ray.data.Datastream`.
+        3. Read sample images into a :class:`~ray.data.Dataset`.
         4. Call :class:`~ray.train.batch_predictor.BatchPredictor.predict` to classify
            the images in the dataset.